 - to a UK consumer, and then imported into the UK by the seller

-- they don’t have a business or other fixed establishment in the UK relating to any business you carry out
+- they do not have a business or other fixed establishment in the UK relating to any business you carry out

 - they advertise or offer goods for sale on a website that will be supplied in the UK

-Private individuals who make ‘one-off’ or occasional sales don’t need to register for VAT.
+Private individuals who make ‘one-off’ or occasional sales do not need to register for VAT.

 Read businesses that sell goods in the UK using online marketplaces if you’re a seller that uses an online marketplace.